 The camp was free for campers with funding provided by the National Science Foundation (NSF).

-Ferris, Robert W. Adenbaum professor in the Department of Biomedical Engineering, started the camp at the University of Michigan in 2015 with the goal of providing girls the chance to see themselves at a university and hear from potential role models.
+Kristine Snyder, Helen Huang and Julia Kline, three members of Ferris' lab, started the camp at the University of Michigan in 2013 with the goal of providing girls the chance to see themselves at a university and hear from potential role models.
 The camp has since expanded to additional universities.
 This was the first time the camp was hosted at UF.

 “We wanted to break the mode of what TV and movies show as your typical scientist – boring and old,” said Seidler, professor in the Department of Applied Physiology and Kinesiology.
 “The camp allows girls to see scientists in another way.”